aurora-opensource/au/docs/tutorial/exercise/102-api-types.md

 !!! example "Exercise 1(a)"
     === "Task"
-        Make these new tests pass by declaring a new function, in `"tutorial/102_api_types.hh"`, with this signature:
+        Make these new tests compile by declaring a new function, in `"tutorial/102_api_types.hh"`, with this signature:

         ```cpp